Renault 7

-The Renault 7 (or "R7") is a 4-door saloon version of the Renault 5 supermini, produced and sold in Spain by Renault's subsidiary, FASA-Renault, from 1974 to 1984.
+The Renault Siete (from 1979: "Renault 7") is a 4-door saloon version of the Renault 5 supermini, produced and sold in Spain by Renault's subsidiary, FASA-Renault in Valladolid, from 1974 to 1984.

-It was very similar to the R5 hatchback (which had been launched two years earlier), and identical mechanically, but offered with a smaller range of engines.
-The R7 had four doors and a saloon-style boot in place of the original car's three (and later five) doors including hatchback.
+It was very similar to the Renault 5 hatchback (which had been launched two years earlier), and identical mechanically, but offered with a smaller range of engines.
+The Siete had four doors and a saloon-style boot in place of the original car's three (and later five) doors including hatchback.
 This involved extending the wheelbase by just under 6 cm though it retained the wheelbase difference between left and right sides, characteristic of several Renault models, resulting from the use of full-width torsion bars placed one behind the other, ahead of the rear wheels.
+The Siete's boot volume was 400 dm3, the Renault 5 had a 270 dm3 trunk.

-Another difference between the Renault 7 and the 5 was the use, on the 7, of 'conventional' chromed metal bumpers instead of off-body colour plastic ones, giving the car a more refined appearance.
-Initially powered by a 1037 cc engine, it was mostly sold in Spain.
-A total 159,533 units were produced; its success outside its home market was limited because Renault offered the larger Renault 12 for a small price premium.
+Another difference between the Renault Siete and the 5 was the use, on the 7, of 'conventional' chromed metal bumpers instead of off-body colour plastic ones, giving the car a more refined appearance.
+The dashboard and other interior details were of a different design than in the French hatchback equivalent.
+Initially powered by a 1037 cc engine (an enlarged version of the 956 cc Renault 5 engine) producing 50 PS, it was mostly sold in Spain.

+Over the years the Siete had small annual updates.
+In 1979, it was more extensively restyled and amongst others received a new interior and rear lights.
+On that occasion the name changed to Renault 7 (Siete is Spanish for 7).
+An engine upgrade to 1108 cc followed in 1980.
+Claimed maximum power did drop to 45 PS, but torque went up from 7.4 kgm at 3000 rpm to 8.0 kgm at 2000 rpm.
+A five-door version of the Renault 5 was launched in 1980 using the door pattern of the Spanish Renault 7.

-The R7 was introduced two years after the launch of the R5, then restyled in 1979, followed by an engine upgrade to 1108 cc in 1980.
-Its production ended in 1984, after the R9 entered the worldwide market.
-A five-door version of the R5 was launched in 1980 using the door pattern of the Spanish R7.
-In 1984, the R5 had been substantially redesigned (now based on the R9/R11 floorpan) and R7 sales did not justify the investment necessary to develop a new version of the R7.
+Production ended in 1984, after the Renault 9 & 11 had entered the worldwide market and the Renault 5 had been substantially redesigned as the Supercinq (now based on the Renault 9/11 floorpan).
+The Renault 7's success outside its home market was limited because Renault offered the larger Renault 12 for a small price premium, and its mainly Spanish sales did not justify the investment necessary to develop a new saloon version based on the Supercinq.
+A total 159,533 units were produced.